CPJKU/accompanion_ijcai2023/README.md

-# accompanion_ijcai2023
+# The ACCompanion: Combining Reactivity, Robustness, and Musical Expressivity in an Automatic Piano Accompanist

-Supplementary material for "The ACCompanion: Combining Reactivity, Robustness, and Musical Expressivity in an Automatic Piano Accompanist" presented at IJCAI-23
+This site contains supplementary materials for *The ACCompanion: Combining Reactivity, Robustness, and Musical Expressivity in an Automatic Piano Accompanist* presented at IJCAI-23.